benpages/netlify_starter_site/src/blog/portable-ice-baths.md

 <h3 id="clean">How do I clean and maintain an ice bath?</h3>

-Wash your ice bath with soap and water before you use for the first time and everytime you drain the water.
+Wash your ice bath with soap and water before you use it for the first time and every time you drain the water.
 Do not use bleach or other chemical products - they may damage your tub’s isolating and waterproofing properties.

 <h3 id="where-set-up">Where should I set up my portable ice bath?</h3>